Owner: Downs Lodging, LLC

 Architect: JCJ Architecture

 The Mohegan Sun at Pocono Downs Hotel and Event Center is located in Wilkes Barre, Pennsylvania in the Pocono Mountains.
-This Hotel and The Event Center which connects to the existing casino Mohegan Sun, with an operational race track, horse barns and stables, and quarters for the jockeys & staff.
+The Hotel and The Event Center connect to the existing casino at Mohegan Sun.

 The hotel is 151,707 square feet and the event center is 37,936 square feet.
-In the hotel there are seven floors with a total of 158 rooms / suites.
+In the hotel there are seven floors with a total of 238 rooms / suites.
 Topping the seven floors is a triangular skylight at the main entry.
 There is a cafe area and a swimming pool.
-In the Event Center there is a large meeting area which can be modified to six meeting rooms utilizing operable partitions.
-The hotel is constructed of metal stud penalized systems, with metal deck and concrete slab on a pan.
+In the event center there is a large meeting area which can be modified to six meeting rooms utilizing the operable partitions.
+The hotel is constructed of metal stud panelized systems, with metal deck and concrete slab on a pan.
 While the event center is a pre-engineered metal building.
-The exterior is construction of EIFS and metal wall panels.
-The interior finishes throughout consists of carpet, tile, paint and vinyl wall covering.
-The main lobby contains terrazzo, decorative features for the “trees” at columns, woodwork, and a range of art features.
+The exterior is constructed of EIFS and metal wall panels.
+The interior finishes consists of carpet, tile, paint and vinyl wall covering.
+The main lobby has terrazzo tile, with decorative “trees” at columns, woodwork, and a range of art features.

 Progress Photos April 2013